dylan7474/openaiChat/README.md

      button next to it.
    * Pick a model for each participant. aiChat fetches the list from `/models`; if a desired model disappears, the UI raises a warning and keeps the selection for when it returns.
+4. Toggle **Use web search between turns** when `AICHAT_SEARCH_URL` is configured to prepend research notes to each prompt.
-4. Press **Start conversation** to begin.
+5. Press **Start conversation** to begin.
 Status messages above the form show whether aiChat is waiting on models, talking to Open WebUI, or complete, and the API indicator reports the connection state.
-5. Watch the transcript panel fill in as each response arrives.
+6. Watch the transcript panel fill in as each response arrives.
 Messages show the speaker’s friendly name, chosen model, and reply text.

 ## Troubleshooting Open WebUI connectivity